 Back in Paris, a software consultant by the name of Vernon Blier is working at his computer.
 In the background, the news is reporting occurrences of extreme weather around the globe.

-Straight away I can tell you that judging by the way the game is designed, it is clearly created with a joypad in mind.
+Straight away I can tell you that judging by the way the game is designed, it is clearly created with a controller in mind.
 When playing on the PC and using a keyboard, the game feels awkward and clumsy.
-I was unable to get my PC joypad to work with the game but that may simply be down to my technological ineptitude.
-Eitherway, it shouldnt be that difficult to switch to a more game-friendly way of playing.
+I was unable to get my PC Controller to work with the game but that may simply be down to my technological ineptitude.
+Eitherway, it shouldn’t be that difficult to switch to a more game-friendly way of playing.

 The graphics look great.
 This is the first instalment of the series where Broken Sword moved into 3D graphics, and thankfully they did a great job.
 The characters do not look polygonal at all, the backgrounds are detailed and well designed.
-When the camera gets a bit too close to Nico, it seems she has a bit of a pig nose reminiscent of Christina Ricci in Penelope (I may be exaggerating here).
+Oddly, when the camera gets a bit too close to Nico, it seems she has a bit of a pig nose reminiscent of Christina Ricci’s character in Penelope (2008) (I may be exaggerating here).

 Even though the game contains voice actors, the subtitles appear in different colours, signifying that a different person is speaking, which is a nice touch.
 It would still have been nice to have the name of the individual talking or a little portrait box indicating who is speaking.